m50d/m50d.github.com/_posts/2014-05-16-signs-your-java-program.md

 }
 def print[A <: Animal: Printer](a: A) = doOtherPrintingStuff(implicitly[Printer[A]].print(a))
 ````
 If we `print` a `Cat`, the library will use its own `CatPrinter`.
-If we try and print a `Leopard`, our code won't compile - but we can write our own `LeopardPrinter` to
+If we try and print a `Leopard`, our code won't compile - but we can write our own `LeopardPrinter` to handle that case, and we can do it without talking to the printing team or the safari team.

 //spring aop, hibernate transactions, lombok, jackson module system, those magic files Jersey uses